Victor Chandler

 The Early Years

-Unsurprisingly, Chandler got exposed to the world of gambling pretty early.
+Chandler got exposed to the world of gambling pretty early.
 He even placed his very first bet alongside his dad at a horse race track at a very young age.
-And when they weren’t at the race track, the Victor Chandler son and father duo and the rest of the family would spend quality time together playing card games, even at the dinner table.
-Growing up, Chandler wasn’t the most dedicated student as he often skipped class, which led to him being kicked out of the Highgate School.
-Fortunately for him, Chandler Sr. convinced the headmaster at the Millfield School to take him in after forgiving some of the latter’s gambling debts.
+When they weren’t at the race track, the son and father would spend quality time together playing card games with the rest of the family.
+They enjoyed this pastime even at the dinner table.

 Taking Over the Family Business

 Deciding to stick it out, Chandler made some strategic plans for the business during the Queen’s Silver Jubilee year in 1977.
-One of these is setting up a Victor Chandler book-making desk in the stands at the Ascot.
-He pulled in some big players and made decent profits that helped keep the business running.
-Soon after, he started making big moves, securing a line of credit from the Allied Irish Bank, which allowed him to build more shops and buy into others.
-He was bold enough to go to the Far East in the face of the UK recession in the 1990s to target new customers while avoiding the Triads.
+One of these is setting up a Victor Chandler bookmaking desk in the stands at Ascot.
+He earned between £100,000 and £200,000, which helped keep the business running.

 Taking His Business Offshore